willshiao/cs235-matlab/README.md

 ## Description

 This folder contains the code for the Coupled Matrix Tensor Factorization (CMTF) and Canonical Polyadic (CP) decomposition parts of the project.
+Note that the code is messy and doesn't make much sense without the report.

 ## Dependencies